Dominic Solanke: Liverpool

 On 30 May 2017, Solanke agreed to sign for Premier League club Liverpool on 1 July upon the expiration of his Chelsea contract.
 He was officially confirmed as a Liverpool player on 10 July 2017, with Liverpool expected to pay a tribunal-set fee of around £3 million.
-He made his debut for the club on 16 August 2017, coming on as a substitute for Roberto Firmino in a 2–1 UEFA Champions League first-leg win over Hoffenheim.
+He made his debut for the club on 16 August 2017, coming on as a substitute for Roberto Firmino in a 2–1 UEFA Champions League first-leg win over TSG Hoffenheim.
 His first Premier League start for Liverpool came on 30 November in a 3–0 win over Stoke City at the Bet365 Stadium.
-He scored his first Liverpool goal on 13 May 2018, the final day of the 2017–18 season, in the 4–0 home victory against Brighton & Hove Albion.
+He scored his first and only Liverpool goal on 13 May 2018, the final day of the 2017–18 season, in the 4–0 home victory against Brighton & Hove Albion.

-AFC Bournemouth
+Bournemouth

-Solanke signed for fellow Premier League club AFC Bournemouth on 4 January 2019 on a long-term contract for an undisclosed fee, reported by BBC Sport as £19 million.
+Solanke signed for fellow Premier League club Bournemouth on 4 January 2019 on a long-term contract for an undisclosed fee, reported by BBC Sport as £19 million.
 He made his debut on 2 February in a 2–0 away loss against Cardiff City in the league.

-Solanke scored his first and second Premier League goals for Bournemouth in his 39th league appearance on 12 July 2020, a 4–1 win over Leicester City.
-He then netted in Bournemouth's 3–1 victory at Everton on the final day of the league season but it was not enough to save the club from relegation to the Championship.
+Solanke scored his first and second Premier League goals for Bournemouth on his 39th league appearance on 12 July 2020, a 4–1 win over Leicester City.
+He then scored in Bournemouth's 3–1 victory at Everton on the final day of the 2019–20 Premier League season but it was not enough to save the club from relegation to the EFL Championship.

-Solanke scored fifteen goals in the Championship during the 2020–21 season, finishing as the club’s joint top goal scorer in the league along with Arnaut Danjuma.
+Solanke scored fifteen goals during the 2020–21 season, finishing as the club's joint top goal scorer in the Championship along with Arnaut Danjuma.
+The following season, Solanke scored 29 goals as Bournemouth were promoted back to the Premier League, finishing as runner-up in the Championship.

+On Bournemouth's return to the Premier League during the 2022–23 season, Solanke scored six goals and finished as the club's top assister in the league with seven assists.
+On 14 September 2023, he signed a new contract until 2027.

+On 23 December 2023, Solanke scored his first senior hat-trick in a 3–2 win over Nottingham Forest.
+On 12 January 2024, after Solanke scored six goals in seven matches in December, he won the Premier League Player of the Month award for that month.
+Solanke thus became the first Bournemouth player to win the award.
+In the 2023–24 season, he set a new personal record in the Premier League with 19 goals.